 Will my LEAPYEAR credits transfer to my next college?

 LEAPYEAR credits have transferred to the broad and representative range of colleges on the list below over the past 16 years.
-The LEAPYEAR group beginning in spring 2018 will be the 27th full year cycle of the program, and the curriculum has been thoroughly reviewed by two regional accrediting institutions (WASC & NCA), and LEAPYEAR students are enrolled as full-time students at Naropa University.
+The LEAPYEAR group beginning in spring 2018 will be the 28th full year cycle of the program, and the curriculum has been thoroughly reviewed by two regional accrediting institutions (WASC & NCA), and LEAPYEAR students are enrolled as full-time students at Naropa University.
 That said, it is always at the discretion of the institution accepting you for admission whether they choose to accept credits from other institutions.
-If you are considering a college that is not on the list below, the only way to definitively know whether credits will be accepted, is to ask their admissions office.
+If you are considering a college that is not on the list below, the only way to definitively know whether credits will be accepted is to ask their admissions office.
 To support you in this inquiry, our office can provide you with LEAPYEAR course descriptions and syllabi, and you can have your desired college admissions office pre-review these materials to determine the exact number of Naropa University credits they will accept.
 In this way, you won't run any risk that your credits will not be accepted.